Director of the Regulation of Retroviral Infections Unit,, Institut Pasteur

 Inducted in 2006

-In the course of her career, Francoise has constantly sought to share her knowledge.
-She has participated in over 250 international conferences and has trained many young researchers
+Francoise has received many endorsements and awards for her professional achievements in the public health and teaching arenas, including two honorary degrees from two upstanding institutions; the University of New South Wales in 2014 and Tulane University in 2009.
+In the course of her career, Francoise has sought to share her knowledge.
+She has participated in over 250 international conferences and has trained many young researchers.

-Francoise has always actively contributed to several scientific societies and for committees at the Institut Pasteur and for other AIDS organizations, such as the National Agency for AIDS Research in France.
-She has also been implicated at an international level, notably as a consultant to WHO and UNAIDS-HIV.
+Francoise has actively contributed to several scientific societies and for committees at the Institut Pasteur and for other AIDS organizations, like the National Agency for AIDS Research in France.
+She has also been honored at an international level, notably as a consultant to the World Health Organization and UNAIDS-HIV.